Stock market crash: October 19, 1987

 The mid-1980s were a time of strong economic optimism.
 From August 1982 to its peak in August 1987, the Dow Jones Industrial Average (DJIA) rose from 776 to 2722.
 The rise in market indices for the 19 largest markets in the world averaged 296% during this period.
 The average number of shares traded on the New York Stock Exchange rose from 65 million shares to 181 million shares.

 The crash on October 19, 1987, Black Monday, was the climactic culmination of a market decline that had begun five days before on October 14.
 The DJIA fell 3.81% on October 14, followed by another 4.60% drop on Friday, October 16.
 On Black Monday, the DJIA plummeted 508 points, losing 22.6% of its value in one day.
-The S&P 500 Index dropped 20.4%, falling from 282.7 to 225.06.
+The S&P 500 dropped 20.4%, falling from 282.7 to 225.06.
 The NASDAQ Composite lost only 11.3%, not because of restraint on the part of sellers, but because the NASDAQ market system failed.
 Deluged with sell orders, many stocks on the NYSE faced trading halts and delays.
 Of the 2,257 NYSE-listed stocks, there were 195 trading delays and halts during the day.
 The NASDAQ market fared much worse.
 Because of its reliance on a "market making" system that allowed market makers to withdraw from trading, liquidity in NASDAQ stocks dried up.
 Trading in many stocks encountered a pathological condition where the bid price for a stock exceeded the ask price.
 These "locked" conditions severely curtailed trading.
 On October 19, trading in Microsoft shares on the NASDAQ lasted a total of 54 minutes.

 The crash was the greatest single-day loss that Wall Street had ever suffered in continuous trading up to that point.
 Between the start of trading on October 14 to the close on October 19, the DJIA lost 760 points, a decline of over 31%.